 The Book of Common Prayer allows everyone to participate, reminding us that each person is an important part of the worship experience, whether the service is a celebration or a solemn occasion.

 Jesus shared bread and wine with his first followers and is with us when we share in the family meal we call Holy Communion (Holy Eucharist, Last Supper).
-Through it we receive the forgiveness of our sins and a strengthening of our union with God and one another as we remember Christ’s life, death and Resurrection.
+Through it we receive the forgiveness of our sins and a strengthening of our union with God and one another as we remember Christ’s life, death and resurrection.

 Any baptized person is welcome and encouraged to share in his meal when visiting an Episcopal Church.

 Does the Episcopal Church use creeds in worship services?
-In the Episcopal Church, we say both the Apostles’ Creed and Nicene Creed in our worship.
+In the Episcopal Church, we say both the Apostles’ Creed and the Nicene Creed in our worship.
 Because we are a community of faith, we openly declare our beliefs and in this way unite ourselves to Christians in the past, present and future.

 The Apostles’ Creed dates from the early years of the Christian Church and was used as a statement of faith at Baptism.
 The Apostles’ Creed is included in the services of daily Morning and daily Evening Prayer that may be used both at church and in private devotions.
 It is found in the Book of Common Prayer.